 You can ask your private lender for relief, but these lenders are not required by law to help you.
 Some private lenders are now offering disability and death discharges.
 Sallie Mae, for example, announced a total and permanent disability program for Smart Option borrowers as well as forgiveness of unpaid balances if a primary borrower dies.
 Wells Fargo announced a similar program in December 2010.
 (The announcement is no longer on-line, but FastWeb and others reported on it).
 Some lenders will automatically allow a private loan discharge if the borrower obtained a federal disability discharge.
 Lenders will also in some cases use the criteria for federal loan discharges.
 In other cases, the lenders use criteria that are completely different than the federal programs.

 Read your loan contract very carefully to learn about your private loan’s particular terms, conditions, benefits, rates, fees, and penalties.
 Private lenders do have to honor any promises they make about terms and benefits.
 Some private lenders offer a cancellation program for some loan products, but not others.
 Some will offer to cancel only a portion of a loan in certain circumstances.
-You should consider contacting the Consumer Financial Protection Bureau (CFPB) if your lender does not answer your questions about these programs or refuses to give you the information you need.

 You may also be eligible for private loan relief from recent state and federal enforcement actions.
 This relief is mainly for students who borrowed loans made by for-profit schools, such as Corinthian school Genesis loans.
 The relief is generally limited.

 Private student loan settlements are difficult to get, but are possible in some cases.
 There are no specific laws or regulations requiring private lenders to offer settlements.
 The policies and programs vary considerably by lender.